 One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.76% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Jamestown - Ward is a great place for families with children to consider.
-First of all, many other families with children live here, making Jamestown - Ward a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Jamestown - Ward has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Jamestown - Ward is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Jamestown - Ward’s overall crime rate is lower than average for the country.

 One downside of living in Jamestown - Ward is that it can take a long time to commute to work.
 In Jamestown - Ward, the average commute to work is 37.82 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Jamestown - Ward doesn't have a public transportation system that people use for their commute.
+Jamestown - Ward is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Jamestown - Ward in 2022 was $62,138, which is wealthy relative to Colorado and the nation.
 This equates to an annual income of $248,552 for a family of four.
 However, Jamestown - Ward contains both very wealthy and poor people as well.